Who Wrote This? The Key to Zero-Shot LLM-Generated Text Detection Is GECScore: Experimental Settings

 \subsection{Datasets Settings}

 \paragraph{Human Datasets}

-We follow DetectGPT \cite{DBLP:conf/icml/Mitchell0KMF23} and select human-written texts covering various everyday domains and practical LLMs applications to build an LLM-generated text dataset.
-Specifically, XSum \cite{DBLP:conf/emnlp/NarayanCL18} is used to represent news writing, and Writing Prompts \cite{DBLP:conf/acl/LewisDF18} is used to represent creative writing.
-We did not use SQuAD \cite{DBLP:conf/emnlp/RajpurkarZLL16} because the text samples of this dataset are too short.
-For the purpose of our experiments, we extracted a balanced set of 500 human-written samples and 500 LLM-generated samples for the detection task.
-This was done with the express intent of ensuring a robust and rigorous analysis.
-Furthermore, we imposed a stringent criterion with respect to the length of the text samples: each sample included in our study was required to comprise a minimum of 300 words, so as to facilitate a more accurate assessment of the reliability of our approach.
+We follow \citet{DBLP:conf/icml/Mitchell0KMF23} and select human-written texts covering various everyday domains and practical LLM application cases to construct an LLM-generated text dataset.
+Specifically, XSum~\cite{DBLP:conf/emnlp/NarayanCL18} is used to represent news writing, and Writing Prompts~\cite{DBLP:conf/acl/LewisDF18} is used to represent creative writing.
+We did not use SQuAD~\cite{DBLP:conf/emnlp/RajpurkarZLL16} because its text samples are too short.
+For our experiments, we extracted a balanced set of 500 human-written samples and 500 LLM-generated samples for the detection task.
+This was done to ensure a robust and rigorous analysis.
+Furthermore, we imposed a stringent criterion for the length of the text samples: each sample in our study was required to contain a minimum of 300 words to facilitate a more accurate assessment of our approach's reliability.

 \paragraph{Generative Models and Settings}